 In an attempt to justify his long and arduous trip to the famous desert mountain he replied: “I needed to come here.
 Everybody wants to kill me.
 There is nobody left who is on your side, Lord!”
 But the Lord happened to disagree with the prophet, and so He gave him a little demonstration (1 Kings 19:11):

 “The Lord said, ‘Go out and stand on the mountain in the presence of the Lord, for the Lord is about to pass by.’”

 What is the first thing that comes to mind when thinking of a celebrity?
-Most likely all the advertised features will cross your mind.
-However, if you had the opportunity to be with that famous person, you would probably get to know a very different side, not advertised on billboards.
+Most likely all of the hearsay – however, if we had the opportunity to be with that famous person we would probably see a very different side, not advertised on billboards.
 The same is true with God.
 God’s billboard is worldwide.
-You can see His glory in Mother Nature; and as Job describes it, you can hear His glory in crashing, fearsome thunderbolts (Job 37:5-6):
+We can see His glory in Mother Nature; and as Job describes it, we can hear His voice in crashing, fearsome thunderbolts (Job 37:5-6):

 “God’s voice thunders in marvelous ways; he does great things beyond our understanding.
 He says to the snow, ‘Fall on the earth,’ and to the rain shower, ‘Be a mighty downpour.’”

 Thunder is awe-inspiring and gets people’s attention; nevertheless, if we want to grow closer to the Lord we need to tune into His still small voice, the gentle whisper in our hearts.
 To get a more realistic take on a situation we are encouraged to listen to Him, just as Elijah did.
 As depressing as everything may be, it is never as bad as it looks.
 Seeking the Lord and listening to Him, we will see that God makes a way in the desert and a trail in the wilderness – against all the odds.